 There are only specific NGOs (listed in other sections on Reception Conditions above) who have a regular access to the reception centres without any issues.
 The former IAO unilaterally terminated the cooperation agreement (concluded in 1998) with HHC on 2 June 2017.
 The agreement entitled the HHC to enter reception and detention centres and conduct monitoring visits, to provide free legal counselling for asylum seekers and to request statistical data.
 As a result of the termination of the cooperation agreement asylum seekers do not have access to legal assistance on the premises of the reception centres.
 They may only meet the lawyer in front of the reception facility or within the facility provided that asylum seekers request for a meeting or they are already represented by the attorneys.

-UNHCR has full access to these facilities and does not need to send any prior notification to the NDGAP before the visit, but in practice it does inform the NDGAP beforehand as a matter of courtesy.
+UNHCR has full access to these facilities and does not need to send any prior notification to the NDGAP before the visit.
+UNHCR visited Balassagyarmat once in 2022 and IOM twice, in order to provide information on voluntary repatriation programme.
+No other organisation visited Balassagyarmat in 2022.

-As a result of preventive measures introduced due to the COVID-19 pandemic in 2020, access of private persons (such as family members) is suspended.
-Since 2020, entrance to reception centres has been possible only in gloves and wearing a mask, having had body temperature controlled, COVID-19 symptom checklist filled out and hands disinfected.
-Furthermore, social distance was be maintained.
-NDGAP further informed that the reception centre premises are regularly disinfected and several disinfector soaps were distributed among the residents.
+As a result of preventive measures introduced due to the COVID-19 pandemic in 2020, access of private persons (such as family members) was suspended.
+Since 2020, entrance to reception centres is possible only in gloves and wearing a mask, after a body temperature control, a COVID-19 symptom checklist and with disinfected hands disinfected.
+Furthermore, social distance was to be maintained.
+The NDGAP further stated that the reception centre premises are regularly disinfected and several disinfector soaps were distributed among the residents.
 Between mid-March and end of June, as well since November 2020 NGOs have been denied access due to pandemic measures.
 In 2021, according to the Menedék Association, between January and July, as well as since November visits were suspended.
+In 2022 visits were only possible by those directly involved in the care of the persons placed in the host establishment.

 Information by the NDGAP on 7 February 2022.